Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Return to Visual Studio 2017 and replace STORAGE_ACCOUNT_ENDPOINT in **local.settings.json** with the value on the clipboard.

-1. Now it's time to test the function and make sure it is triggered each time an event from the MXChip reaches the IoT Hub.
+1. Now it's time to test the Function and make sure it is triggered each time an event from the MXChip reaches the IoT Hub.
 If your MXChip isn't plugged in, connect it to your laptop and confirm that the device screen says "IN FLIGHT."

 	![The MXChip in flight](Images/chip-in-flight.png)